 The EOC Gives Legal Assistance in Sexual Harassment Case

-The Equal Opportunities Commission (EOC) has today (3 September 2018) issued legal proceedings under the Sex Discrimination Ordinance (SDO) Cap.
-480 in the District Court on behalf of a woman (the “Claimant”) against her former supervisor (the “1st Respondent”) for sexually harassing her on a number of occasions and her former employer (the “2nd Respondent”) for being vicariously liable for the unlawful sexual harassment acts committed by the 1st Respondent.
+The Equal Opportunities Commission (EOC) had today (19 September 2016) issued legal proceedings under the Sex Discrimination Ordinance (SDO), Cap.
+480, in the District Court on behalf of a woman who was sexually harassed by her colleague on a number of occasions.

 Equal Opportunities Commission